• Parenting

 5 Great Ways to Encourage Your Child to Read

 Some kids fall in love with reading on their own.
 Some kids need a little push.
 As a devoted reader myself, it’s important to me that my kids learn to enjoy good books.
 It's so important, in fact, that I have to be careful about not pushing too much.
-That's how I've come to hone the five tips ... [keep reading]
+That's how I've come to hone the five tips below.
+Show them how it's done If you want to raise readers, kids need to see you reading: not because you have to, but because you choose to.
+Consider this your permission slip to crash ... [keep reading]

 Leave a Comment